 PFCG roles on the back-end server

-Authorization Concept for ABAP Core Data Services
+Authorisation Concept for ABAP Core Data Services

 In SAP HANA it is more efficient to bring the code to the data, meaning to push down calculations from the ABAP application server in SAP HANA and only transfer the results back.

 With SAP S/4HANA, the ABAP Repository was extended with Core Data Services (CDS) views.
-CDS Views are deployed as HANA views in the SAPHANA Database.
+CDS Views are deployed as HANA views in the SAP HANA Database.

 SAP HANA Security Functions

 Security-related features, such as authentication, authorisation, encryption, and auditing, are located and enforced primarily in the application server layer in SAP S/4HANA 3-tier Architecture.

 SAP HANA is used as a data store only, applications connect to the database using a technical user and direct access to the database is only possible for database administrators.
 End users do not have direct access to either the database itself or the database server on which it is running.